First you need to install wallaby.js plugin for your IDE, if you haven’t done it yet.

 Another way to access some source code line/context actions is to use the light bulb quick actions, or just press Alt + Enter on any line.
 The actions that you can use include:

-- Jump to failing test action: quickly navigate to the failing test from any ‘pink’ context (the failing test execution path).
+- Jump to failing test: quickly navigate to the failing test from any ‘pink’ context (the failing test execution path).

-- Jump to error source action: quickly navigate to the source of the test error from any ‘pink’ context (failing test execution path).
+- Jump to error source: quickly navigate to the source of the test error from any ‘pink’ context (failing test execution path).

 - Show line uncovered regions: this action is useful for “yellow” lines to display what exactly is not covered in the line.
 Not covered expressions will be highlighted in red.